top of page

 A close-up photo of an adult Brown Thrasher and it's bright yellow eyes

-Preferring dense shrubs and thickets, Brown Thrashers are often found in gardens, woodlands, and hedgerows.
-They are skilled mimics, capable of imitating the calls of other bird species, making their songs a complex and varied composition.
+Thrashers are highly-skilled mimics, capable of imitating the calls of other bird species, making their songs a complex and varied composition.
+Not only are they excellent at mimicking other birds and sounds, but they have the largest vocabulary of any songbird in the United States!
 These birds are generally solitary and can be quite secretive, often heard more than seen.
-However, we often see 2 of them feeding in close proximity of each other, and sometimes one will give chase to the other!
+However, we often see 2 of them feeding in close proximity of each other, and sometimes one will even chase the other away!

 A juvenile Brown Thrasher cooling off in a bird bath